The Alpujarra of Granada - Virtually Untouched Villages Since Arab Rule

 The Alpujarras cover the area between Sierra Nevada and the sea and stretch eastwards towards the province of Almeria.
 To the west borders the mountains of Lujar and to the south they almost reach the ocean.

-Where to eat and drink, typical dishes and cuisine of the Alpujarras, the oldest traditional restaurants and bars.
+Where to eat and drink, typical dishes and cuisine of the Alpujarras, the oldest traditional restaurants and bars of the province of Granada.

 A unique history of the Alpujarras, the suppression of customs and language of the Moors, rebellions and the disputes in the Alpujarras.